FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/ds_in_prod_packaging_ci.md

 # Conclusion

-It is clear that packaging, versioning and CI are just one aspect of how to bring Data Science in production.
-Follow-up posts will shed some light on other aspects.
+It is clear that packaging, versioning and CI are just one aspect of how to bring Data Science in production and follow-up posts will shed some light on other aspects.
-Nevertheless these are quite important but often their benefits are underestimated.
+Whereas these aspects are quite important, their benefits are often underestimated.
 We have seen that proper packaging is crucial to shipping, installing a package and dealing with its dependencies.
 Semantic Versioning supports us in automation of rolling out patches and in the organisation of deployment.
 The advantages of Continuous Integration are quite obvious and promoted a lot by the DevOps culture in recent years.
 Also Data Science can learn and benefit from this spirit and we have seen that a minimal CI setup is easy to accomplish.
 All together they build a fundamental corner stone of Data Science in production.
+Bringing data science to production plays a crucial part in many projects at [inovex][] since the added value of data science only shows in production.

 Some good talks around this topic were held by [Sebastian Neubauer][], one of the acclaimed DevOps rock stars of Python in production.
 His talks [A Pythonic Approach to CI][] and